cocos/cocos-docs/en/advanced-topics/java-reflection.md

 });
 ```

-If you want to call `evalString` in C++, please refer to the following method:
+If you want to call `evalString` in C++, please refer to the following method to ensure that `evalString` is executed in the thread where the JS engine is:

 ```c++
 Application::getInstance()->getScheduler()->performFunctionInCocosThread([=](){
     se::ScriptEngine::getInstance()->evalString(script.c_str());
 });
 ```

-Make sure that `evalString` is executed in the thread where the JS engine is.

 After clicking OK button, you should see the output. `evalString` can run any js code, and can access your js variables.